Looking back: a wider awareness of shared history

 Information & advice

 Would you like to receive more information regarding opportunities for cultural exchange with Indonesia?
-Feel free to contact our Indonesia advisor Stella Roos Peters with your questions.
-He can inform you about the latest developments in the country, relevant contacts and cultural venues.
+Feel free to contact our Indonesia advisor Stella Roos Peters with your questions for tailored advice.

 Further reading